 The Mystery of Christ in the Gentiles.
 To the Colossians, Paul preached the mystery of Christ in the Gentiles, the hope of glory (Colossians 1:27, Page 1842).
 Paul told them that God willed to make known to his saints the riches of His glory, that Christ would be in them.
 This knowledge had been hidden from the past ages and generations, but now has been manifested to His saints (Colossians 1:25-27, page 1842).

 The Mystery of Christ Himself.
-Also to the Colossians, Paul unveiled the mystery related to the full assurance of understanding God’s message, resulting in a true knowledge of God’s mystery, which is Christ Himself (Ephesians 2:1-2, page 1842).
-In Christ are hidden all the treasures of wisdom and knowledge (Ephesians 2:3, page 1842).
-So we see again this pattern of the mystery of God being linked directly to the wisdom and knowledge of God, just at the spiritual gifts of wisdom and knowledge are linked as spiritual gifts of the same kind in 1 Corinthians 12:8, page 1796).
-Paul considers Himself imprisoned for the speaking forth the mystery of Christ (Ephesians 4:3, page 1845).
+Also to the Colossians, Paul unveiled the mystery related to the full assurance of understanding God’s message, resulting in a true knowledge of God’s mystery, which is Christ Himself (Colossians 2:1-2, page 1842).
+In Christ are hidden all the treasures of wisdom and knowledge (Colossians 2:3, page 1842).
+So we see again this pattern of the mystery of God being linked directly to the wisdom and knowledge of God, just as the Spiritual Gifts of Wisdom and Knowledge are linked as spiritual gifts of the same kind in 1 Corinthians 12:8, page 1796).
+Paul considers Himself imprisoned for the speaking forth the mystery of Christ (Colossians 4:3, page 1845).

 The Mystery of Lawlessness.
 To the Thessalonians, Paul warned of the mystery of lawlessness (2 Thessalonians 2:7, Page 1852).
 This mystery concerned the future and the apostasy preceding the Day of the Lord.
 Before the Day of the Lord, the man of lawlessness must be revealed.
 He will oppose and exalt himself above every so-called god or object of worship, so that he takes his seat in the temple of God, displaying himself as being God (2 Thessalonians 2:1-4, page 1852).
 This mystery of lawlessness is already at work, but is restrained in the present.
 In the future, when this restrainer will be taken out of the way, he will be revealed.
 Finally, the Lord will slay him with the breath of His mouth and bring an end by the appearance of His coming (2 Thessalonians 2:8, page 1852).

 The Mystery of Godliness.
-To Timothy, Paul also spoke of the mystery of Godliness in the life, death, resurrection and glorification of Christ Jesus, and the spread of faith in Christ among the nations (1 Timothy 3:16, Page 1856).
+To Timothy, Paul also spoke of the mystery of Godliness in the life, death, resurrection and glorification of Christ Jesus, and the spread of faith in Christ among the nations.
 Paul declared: “He who was revealed in the flesh, was vindicated in the Spirit, seen by angels, proclaimed among the nations, believed on in the world, taken up in glory” (1 Timothy 3:16, page 1856).
 Paul proclaimed this mystery as a matter of common confession (1 Timothy 3:16, page 1856).

 The Mystery of the Seven Stars.
 In Revelation, Jesus revealed to John that the seven stars John saw were in fact seven churches (Revelation 1:20, page 1915).
 Jesus again reveals Himself, and explains the destiny of the seven churches of Asia Minor.